The Strategic Space Law is taught by experts and scholars who are recognised for their expertise in space law and strategic uses of outer space.

 Stuart has an MSc in Astrophysics, a PhD in constellation design, and has been a fellow of both the Royal Astronomical Society and the British Interplanetary Society for more than 25 years.
 He takes an active interest in all things space.

-Steven Freeland is Professor of International Law at Western Sydney University, Australia where he specialises in Commercial Aspects of Space Law, International Criminal Law, Public International Law and Human Rights Law.
-He is also a Co-Founder and Director of Azimuth Advisory; Visiting Professor at the University of Vienna; Member of Faculty at the London Institute of Space Policy and Law; Associate Member at the Centre for Research in Air and Space Law, McGill University; Permanent Visiting Professor at the iCourts Centre of Excellence for International Courts, University of Copenhagen; Visiting Professor at Université Toulouse Capitole; Adjunct Professor at University of Adelaide; Fellow of the Australian Academy of Law; and a former Marie Curie Fellow (2013-2014).
-He has been an expert assessor for Government Research Councils in Australia, Canada, The Netherlands, South Africa, Hong Kong, and the United States and has taught various aspects of International Law at Universities in over 20 countries.
+Steven Freeland is Professor of International Law at Western Sydney University, Australia where he specializes in International Criminal Law, Commercial Aspects of Space Law, Public International Law and Human Rights Law.
+He was formerly Dean of the School of Law at Western Sydney University (2017-2019).
+He is also Visiting Professor at the University of Vienna; Permanent Visiting Professor at the iCourts Centre of Excellence for International Courts, University of Copenhagen; Adjunct Professor at the University of Hong Kong; Senior Fellow at the London Institute of Space Policy and Law; Visiting Professor at Université Toulouse1 Capitole; Associate Member at the Centre for Research in Air and Space Law, McGill University; External Examiner of Universiti Teknologi MARA (UiTM), Malaysia; Fellow of the Australian Academy of Law; and a former Marie Curie Fellow (2013-2014).
+He has been an expert assessor for Government Research Councils in Australia, Belgium, Canada, Hong Kong, South Africa, The Netherlands and the United States and has taught various aspects of International Law at Universities in over 20 countries.

-He has authored approximately 300 publications on various aspects of International Law and has been invited to present over 1100 expert commentaries by national and international media outlets worldwide on a wide range of legal and geopolitical issues.
-He has been invited to present conference papers and keynote speeches in Australia, Austria, Belarus, Belgium, Bulgaria, Canada, China, Denmark, Estonia, France, Germany, Greece, Hong Kong, India, Israel, Italy, Japan, Malaysia, Mexico, The Netherlands, New Zealand, Norway, Pakistan, Romania, Russian Federation, Serbia, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, Turkey, United Arab Emirates, United Kingdom, United States and Vietnam.
+He has authored approximately 300 publications on various aspects of International Law and has been invited to present over 1300 expert commentaries by national and international media outlets worldwide on a wide range of legal and geopolitical issues.
+He has been invited to present conference papers and keynote speeches in Australia, Austria, Belarus, Belgium, Bulgaria, Canada, China, Denmark, Estonia, Ethiopia, France, Finland, Germany, Greece, Hong Kong, India, Israel, Italy, Japan, Kenya, Luxembourg, Malaysia, Mexico, The Netherlands, New Zealand, Norway, Pakistan, Romania, Russian Federation, Serbia, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, Turkey, United Arab Emirates, United Kingdom, United States and Vietnam.

 Major Brian D. Green is an instructor in the Operations and International Law Division at the Air Force Judge Advocate General’s School (AFJAGS), Maxwell Air Force Base (AFB), Alabama, where he has served since July 2017.
 He provides basic and advanced legal instruction to U.S. and allied military and civilian attorneys, paralegals, and other officers from around the world through AFJAGS and Air University courses.
 Along with fellow McGill alumna Dr. Andrea Harrington, he helped coach the first Air Command and Staff College team at the 2019 Manfred Lachs Space Law Moot Court competition, where the team became semi-finalists and won the Best New Team award.